Can we explain unexpected fluctuations of long-term real interest rate?

-The central bank realize monetary policy.
-If the central bank try to control real interest rate, then only the short-term real interest rate is influenced.
-But we are interested in the long-term real interest rate.
-Central bank can influence this long-term real interest rate only indirectly by inflation targeting.
-The households and firms adapt their expected inflation rate according to prediction of central bank.
-This is the principle how the expected inflation rate turns to real inflation rate.
-In accordance with this, we demonstrate monetary policy by changing of (expected) inflation rate in our models.
-Another tool of monetary policy to influence money market is determination of the constant part of the money stock $M_S$ by central bank.
-Both of these changes causes the shift of the curve LM up or down.\\
+The central bank implements a monetary policy.
+The central bank can only indirectly influences the long-term real interest rate by an inflation targeting.
+The households and firms adapt an expected inflation rate according to the prediction of the central bank.
+In accordance with this, we demonstrate the monetary policy by changing of an expected inflation rate $\pi^e$ in our models.
+A determination of the constant part of the money stock $M_S$ is another tool of the monetary policy to influence the money market.
+Both of these changes cause the shift of the LM curve up or down.

-If the central bank increases the inflation rate $\pi^e$, then the long-term real interest rate \nolinebreak $R$ will decrease because of the relation \ref{relation_i_S_R}.
-Then the curve LM will be shifted downwards.
-If the central bank increases controlled money stock $M_S$, then the curve LM will also be shifted downwards because of the formula of the equation LM (see the definition \ref{definition_new_IS-LM_model}).
-This mechanism works also vice versa, i.e. the curve LM is shifted upwards in the case of the decreasing inflation rate $\pi^e$ or controlled money stock $M_S$.
-We can illustrate this mechanism on model with once S-bent curve LM (see the section \ref{model_once_S-bent_curve_LM}) by the following Figure \ref{fig:demonstration_monetary_policy}.
+If the central bank increases the inflation rate $\pi^e$, then the long-term real interest rate \nolinebreak $R$ decreases because of (\ref{relation_i_S_R}).
+Then the LM curve is shifted downwards.
+If the central bank increases the controlled money stock $M_S$, then the LM curve is also shifted downwards because of the LM equation of the model (\ref{new_dynamic_IS-LM}) and so of the model (\ref{dynamic_model_LM_parameter}) and (\ref{dynamic_model_LM_parameter_2}).
+And vice versa, the LM curve is shifted upwards in the case of the decreasing inflation rate $\pi^e$ or of the decreasing controlled money stock $M_S$.
+We can illustrate this mechanism on the model with once S-bent LM curve, see Figure \ref{fig:demonstration_monetary_policy}.

-Now, let focus on situation where the inflation rate $\pi^e$ or constant part of money stock $M_S$ is on such level when the part of the curve LM exists for negative values of the long-term real interest rate $R$, see the shifted curve LM' on the Figure \ref{fig:demonstration_monetary_policy}.
-In this case the emerging relaxation oscillations cause the quick jump of long-term real interest rate $R$ from negative to positive value and vice versa the quick fall from positive to negative value.
-This fact can be very interesting for economic prediction, interpretation etc.